Priyashalgar24/Airbnb-Clone-Project/README.md

 This project makes use of the following technologies:

-- Frontend: React, Redux, HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-- Backend: Node.js, Express.js, MongoDB
 - Authentication: Passport.js
 - Payment Processing: Stripe
 - Real-time Messaging: WebSocket (or specify your choice)